toxicblend/toxicblend/README.md

 8. In blender, press space and search for the addons:

- 	toxicblend_volume

-    toxicblend_add_dragon_curve

-    toxicblend_projection_outline

-    toxicblend_medianaxis

-    toxicblend_boostsimplify
+ 	toxicblend_volume (converts edges to volumetric voxels)

+ 	toxicblend_metavolume (converts edges to volumetric voxels, standalone pure python)

+    toxicblend_applyall (apply all transformations on an object, standalone pure python)

+    toxicblend_dragoncurve (draws a parametric dragon curve as edges)

+    toxicblend_projectionoutline (orthogonally projects an object on an axis plane)

+    toxicblend_medianaxis  (Using an experimental median axis algorithm (native))

+    toxicblend_boostsimplify (Simplifies sequences of edges (native))

+    toxicblend_simplegcodegenerator (generates layered gcode from a set of edges)

+    toxicblend_simplegcodeview (visualizes gcode as a set of edges)

+    toxicblend_zadjust (wraps a set of edges onto objects, similar to shrinkwrap modifier but with z offset option)

+    I use the combination of toxicblend_medianaxis, toxicblend_boostsimplify, toxicblend_zadjust and toxicblend_simplegcodegenerator to generate gcode for v-carved text onto curved surfaces.

-    Some day i will document what the plugins actually does :)
+    Some day i will document in more detail what the plugins actually does and how to use them :)